Grab the cars and set up Drive and Park Color Sort today.

 Sorting colors helps begin to introduce young learners to classifying and organizing items into categories.
 They begin to see relationships recognizing similarities and differences.
 We can even incorporate color sorting into imaginary play!

-We can begin by color sorting just a few colors and eventually sort more objects around us by size, shapes, and type.
+We can begin by color sorting just a few colors and eventually sort more objects around us by size, shape, and type.

 When toddlers grasp small objects such as these cars, they are also preparing thier hands for proper pencil grip!
-We can help strengthen fine motor muscles by playing simple indoor activities such as this!
+We can help strengthen fine motor muscles by playing simple indoor activities like this!

 We engage in higher-level concepts by asking open-ended questions that require more than a yes or no response.